Alexander Lukashenko: Sixth term (2020–2025)

 On 17 August 2020, the members of the European Parliament issued a joint statement which stated that they do not recognise Alexander Lukashenko as the president of Belarus, considering him to be persona non grata in the European Union.
 On 19 August, the member states of the European Union agreed not to recognise the results and issued a statement saying "The 9 August elections were neither free nor fair, therefore we do not recognise the results."
 The governments of the United States, United Kingdom and Canada have also refused to recognise the results.
 In an interview on 22 August, Josep Borrell explicitly stated that the European Union does not recognise Lukashenko as the legitimate president of Belarus in the same manner that it does not recognise Nicolás Maduro as the legitimate president of Venezuela.

 On 23 August 2020, footage emerged showing Lukashenko at the Independence Palace in Minsk.
-In the first two videos, he is seen walking near a helicopter, wearing a bulletproof vest and holding an assault rifle (possibly an AK-47), and then walking around the palace grounds.
+In the first two videos, he is seen walking near a helicopter, wearing a bulletproof vest and holding an AKS-74U assault rifle, and then walking around the palace grounds.
 In the latter footage, Lukashenko was heard to say, "Leave me alone," and "There is no one left there, right?"
 His 15-year-old son, Nikolai, was seen with him dressed in military uniform and holding a gun.

 In a third video, he is seen surveying protestors from a helicopter and is heard saying "How the rats ran away" in an apparent reference to the protesters.
 In a fourth video, Lukashenko was seen removing the former flag of Belarus from a flower bed, waving at security personnel, and, in reference to protesters, saying, "We will deal with them."
 On 30 August, the Independence Palace became again a scene of protests.
 When questioned about the whereabouts of Alexander Lukashenko on this day, his publicity team released an undated photograph of him walking around the grounds of the Independence Palace holding a gun.